labcoder/svi/README.md

 #svi - a stream editor

+#### NOTE: It has come to my attention that some people (a lot, actually) are submitting this code for an assignment in a class.
+I can understand that, as my code is awesome, and I hope that it can serve you as an example, but DO NOT use my code to submit it as your own.
+It is not your own.
+It is mine.
+And you will probably get a zero and be considered a cheater.
+Please keep that in mind.

 ##What is svi
 It modifies input according to a list of edit commands that are given in a file specified as the command line argument.
 The edited standard input is output to standard output.
 Each line of input, and output after editing, will be maximally 256 characters long.<br>
 <em>Similar to the `sed` command found on UNIX machines</em>